Tyrone Levett

+Tyrone "Ty" Levett (born February 5, 1980) is an American basketball coach and former player who is currently an assistant coach at his alma mater, Alabama State University.

 Playing career

-Tyrone "Ty" Levett (born February 5, 1980) is a former American professional basketball player who played for the Saint John Mill Rats of the National Basketball League of Canada (NBL).
-He has experience competing on several different pro teams outside the United States, including clubs from Sweden and Austria.
+Levett has competed in several different professional teams outside of the United States, including clubs from Sweden and Austria.
 Levett played college basketball at Alabama State before taking part in workouts for the Miami Heat and Detroit Pistons of the National Basketball Association (NBA).
 In Canada, he became one of the league's all-time top scorers.
 Although he primarily played the small forward position, Levett was also capable of assuming the role of a point guard, shooting guard, and power forward.

+Coaching career

-Levett returned back to his alma mater Alabama State in 2019 as the Director of Basketball Operations for the Alabama State Hornets Basketball.
-Levett is currently an Assistant Coach for the Hornets program under Head Coach Tony Madlock.
+Levett returned to Alabama State in the summer of 2018 as an assistant coach.